Darwin Karr

 Darwin S. Karr (1875–1945) was an American stage and silent film actor.
 He appeared in over 140 films up to 1922.
 He began appearing in films by the Vitagraph company.
 He was married to Florence Bindley.

 Personal life and death

 Karr was married to Florence Bindley.

-On December 31, 1945, Karr died of complications cardiovascular disease (CVD) follow heart attack.
+On December 31, 1945, Karr died of complications due to cardiovascular disease following a heart attack.
 His body was cremated at Forest Lawn Memorial Park, Glendale, California, U.S (Los Angeles Country).